ahmedsakr/wstrade-api/README.md

 ## Deprecated Versions

-`<= v0.9.0` is deprecated due to a WS Trade architecture change in handling buy and sell APIs.
+* Versions `<= v0.9.0` are deprecated due to a WS Trade architecture change in handling buy and sell APIs.
 These old versions will work for everything except buying and selling.
 Upgrade to a later version if you wish to use the buying and selling APIs.